tylernguyen/x1c6-hackintosh/docs/5_README-other.md

 - Do not disable `hibernatefile`.
 - `sudo pmset -a tcpkeepalive 0` to disable Network while sleeping.

+> ## EDDI Override:
+- This is necessary to fix HDMI hotplug.
+- See current available patches in `patches/Internal Displays/`
+- If a patch is not yet created for your display model.
+Please see [Issue #60](https://github.com/tylernguyen/x1c6-hackintosh/issues/60) to create your own EDID override.
+Please create a pull request to add your EDID override for different displays.

 > ## Multimedia Fn Key Patching:

 Since macOS doesn't not natively support some multimedia Fn key actions.
 [ThinkpadAssistant](https://github.com/MSzturc/ThinkpadAssistant) is required for the Fn actions to be implemented.
 Additionally, my settings are: